Ankr-network/ankr-docs/pages/staking/liquid-staking/bnb/stake.md

 # Stake BNB

 ## Before you start
 Ensure the following:
 * You are using a Chrome Browser.
-* You have a MetaMask wallet.
+* You have a [MetaMask wallet extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) installed and set up in Chrome.

 ## Purchase BNB